thoduerr/trello-automation/README.md

 ---

 That's it!
 You can now use these scripts to automate the creation of a Trello board, lists, and cards.
-Ensure that the scripts, `.env`, `lists.json`, and `cards.json`
+Ensure that the scripts, `.env`, `lists.json`, and `cards.json` are in the same directory and follow the instructions provided above.
+Please note that the scripts rely on proper configuration and valid API keys and tokens to interact with the Trello API successfully.